Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Phillies

 Lourdes Gurriel Jr. At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 64th, and he is 12th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 23rd, his on-base percentage ranks 68th, and he is 16th in the league in slugging.

-- Gurriel has picked up a hit in 41 of 56 games this year, with multiple hits 15 times.
+- In 71.9% of his 57 games this season, Gurriel has picked up at least one hit.
+He's also had 15 multi-hit games.

-- In 24 games this season (42.9%), Gurriel has picked up an RBI, and in 10 of those games (17.9%) he had two or more.
-He has also driven home three or more of his team's runs in four contests.
+- Gurriel has had at least one RBI in 42.1% of his games this year (24 of 57), with two or more RBI 10 times (17.5%).
+He has also accounted for three or more of his team's runs in four contests.

-- He has scored in 23 games this year, with multiple runs five times.
+- He has scored in 40.4% of his games this year, with two or more runs scored in 8.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.